jerryaoverton/fedex-api-hackathon-2020/README.md

 The [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) can do more than support apps.
 It can support a token economy where startups thrive.
 And the resulting block chain data could make the [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) even more valuable.

 ## The Demo
-This video provides a demo of the [FedEx economy](https://fedex-economy-market.herokuapp.com/) functionionality.
+This video provides a demo of the [FedEx economy](https://fedex-economy-market.herokuapp.com/) functionality.
 It covers how to:
 1. Registering with the smart contract.
 1. Buying, earning and exchanging FeX tokens
 1. Launching business